 A clownfish can easily steal your heart with its magnificent color and adorable personality.
 Thus, it is natural to be heartbroken if the fish dies suddenly.
 That’s why it is better to know about the clownfish lifespan.
-And it makes everyone question, “How long can clownfish live?”
+So, how long can clownfish live?

 But that’s not all you should know to understand the lifespan of your clownfish.
 If you have one in your aquarium, you need to learn more to take good care of it and help it live longer.